marcchambon/ftb-matrix/README.md

 4. [More functions - see the ThreeJs documentation](https://threejs.org/docs/#api/en/math/Matrix4)

 ## Contributing
-Feedbacks are welcome (email or PM, see my Twitter acounter):
+Feedbacks are welcome (email or PM, see my Twitter account):
 * Improving garbage collection awareness
 (is it possible to do it automatically? not sure because of closures...), by using WeakRef instead of WeakMap?